Bob Bryant (end): Early life and college

-Bryant was born on May 19, 1937.
+Robert Earl Bryant was born on May 19, 1937.
 He attended Plainview High School in Plainview, Texas.

 He was a member of the Texas Longhorns football team from 1955 to 1958 and a three-year letterman from 1956 to 1958.
 He caught 24 passes for a team-high 301 yards and four touchdowns in 1956, earning United Press International (UPI) second-team All-Southwest Conference (SWC) honors and leading the SWC in receptions that season. l He recorded eight receptions for 134 yards in 1957 and helped the team to the 1958 Sugar Bowl and a #11 ranking in Darrell Royal's first season.

 In 1958 Bryant, then a team captain in his senior year, led the team in receiving yards again, catching 14 passes for 233 yards and two touchdowns, garnering Associated Press and UPI second-team All-SWC recognition again.
 That year he was named the team's MVP.

 Professional career

+Coming out of college, Bryant was signed by the Toronto Argonauts in 1959, but was cut before the first exhibition game.

-Bryant was signed by the Dallas Texans (now Kansas City Chiefs) of the American Football League on June 18, 1960.
-He played SE/TE in ten games for the Texans during the team's inaugural season in 1960, catching five passes for 43 yards.
-He became a free agent after the 1960 season.
+Bryant was later signed by the Dallas Texans (now Kansas City Chiefs) of the American Football League on June 18, 1960.
+He played in ten games for the Texans during the team's inaugural season in 1960, catching five passes for 43 yards.
 He became a free agent in May of 1961 but never signed on with another team.